shamanec/GADS-devices-provider/README.md

 ## Introduction

+## NB
+This is the last autonomous version of the provider.
+All mainstream changes will be made in regard of using GADS for remote control.
+To make changes to the server running inside the containers checkout the `autonomous` branch of `GADS-docker-server`, do the changes, build the `GADS-docker-server` with `go build -o container-server .` and paste the new version inside the `GADS-devices-provider` folder and rebuild your Docker images.

 * GADS-devices-provider is a server providing option to spin up/down Docker containers for iOS/Android Appium testing.
 Can be used autonomously or in conjunction with [GADS](https://github.com/shamanec/GADS) and have your own device farm with basic providers orchestration and devices remote control.
 **NB** I've been doing this having only small number of devices available.
 It looks like everything is pretty much working but I do not know how it would behave on a bigger scale.